earthly/earthly/docs/basics/part-8a-using-earthly-in-your-current-ci.md

 In this section, we will explore how to use Earthly in a well-known CI system, such as GitHub Actions.
 For more information on how to use Earthly in other CIs such as GitLab, Jenkins, or CircleCI, you can check out the [CI Integration page](../ci-integration/overview.md).

-## Using Earthly in your current CI
+## Using Earthly in Your Current CI

 To use Earthly in a CI, you typically encode the following steps in your CI's build configuration: